segmentio/segment-docs/src/connections/data-residency.md

 If your workspace is enabled to support regional services, you can select on the region on a per-source basis in that Source's settings.

 All Segment client-side libraries dynamically read your preferred region when the SDK is loaded when your app starts or restarts.
-Changing regions does not require
+Changing regions does not require changes to your code when you change regions.

+For server-side routing, you can view endpoint details in the source's settings, and use the `apiHost` configuration parameter to send data to the desired region.

+Regional infrastructure can failover across locations within the region, but does not failover across regions.